×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "The Algarve is a popular tourist destination in Portugal, so there are many options for finding a place to live.
 One of the best ways to find a place to live is to search online for rental properties.
 There are many websites that list rental properties in the Algarve, such as Airbnb, HomeAway, and VRBO.
 Additionally, you can search for local real estate agents who specialize in the Algarve area.
 They can help you find the perfect place to live that fits your needs and budget.
 Additionally, you can look for classified ads in local newspapers or online forums to find rental properties.
-Finally, you can also ask around in the local community for recommendations on rental properties," said one expat in The Algarve.
+Finally, you can also ask around in the local community for recommendations on rental properties," said one expat who made the move to The Algarve.

 What is a typical expat home or apartment like in The Algarve?